 Neurons can sustain damage from toxins that make their way into your system.
 These toxins can either come from the environment or form inside the body.
-How can cells be protected?
+How are cells be protected?
 With antioxidants that come ideally from food or alternatively from neuroprotecting nootropics supplements.

 Anyone who has a diet low in antioxidants is much more likely to experience various illnesses and disease.
 If you recall, the brain is to a great part composed of fat.
 This fact makes it especially susceptible to damage from toxins, and a high amount of antioxidants is required to ensure adequate protection.

 How to Feed the Brain

 It’s not so long ago that you were told to avoid consuming fat.
 It was considered to be the unhealthy part of any diet.
 Today, we know all about essential fats and understand how important they are to our system and, more specifically, the brain.

 The brain is built, for the most part, out of fatty membranes.
 About 60% of all its solid matter is fat, and the vast majority of that fat is polyunsaturated.
 Since the structure of polyunsaturated fats has very few, if any, double bonds, their molecules are quite flexible.